-In April 201621 the SEAI estimated the historic build rate for wind energy deployment as 180 MW per year since 2005.
+In April 2016 the SEAI estimated the historic build rate for wind energy deployment as 180 MW per year since 2005.
 If this average build rate over the remaining period between 2018 and 2020 is assumed, then approximately 3.85 GW of wind would be built up to 2020.
-The SEAI has provided a provisional estimate of wind capacity in Ireland in 2023 to be 4.59GW.22
+As of February 2023, the installed wind capacity in the Republic of Ireland is over 4.3GW according to Wind Energy Ireland.